 There’s nothing scarier than seeing your toddler tumble down the stairs.
 It’s one sure way to land in the emergency room.

-The solution?
 Install baby gates on top and below of each staircase inside your house.
 Safety gates will stop infants from crawling down on their own.

 You can choose from many products at your local hardware store or do a little DIY home project.

 Children are clumsy and carefree.
 It’s not a wonder when you find scratches and bruises on their arms and face.

 And one of the biggest culprits behind it is table corners.
 A toddler frequently bumps his or her head on the sharp edges of counters, tables, and chairs.
 Ouch!